TimofeiShorokhov/TaskForGo/README.md

 Solution for test task.

-To test endpoint you can use swagger on http://localhost:8080/swagger/index.html
+To test endpoints you can use swagger on http://localhost:8080/swagger/index.html

 List of endpoints: